 The freedom that forgiveness brings

-With Holy Week fast approaching, many take this time to be grateful for what we have and to strive toward becoming a better person.
-Part of this self-growth journey can include thinking about the relationships that we have with others.
-Often, it is so easy to think about the times and ways that others have wronged us.
+It can be so easy to think about the times and ways that we have been hurt or disrespected.
 It doesn’t take much time to list the faults of others.
 We often think, “What is wrong with them?”
 “He must be crazy” or “She never appreciates all that I have done for her.”

 When another person hurts us, we can feel extreme sadness, shock, disappointment, and anger.
 When we feel betrayed, it can affect us not only emotionally, but also physically and spiritually.
 To illustrate, psychologist Elisha Goldstein (2010) asks us to try this experiment:

-“Think of someone in your life right now (maybe not the most extreme person) who you are absolutely holding a grudge against right now.
+“Think of someone in your life right now who you are absolutely holding a grudge against right now.
 There is no way you are willing to forgive this person right now for their actions.
 Picture that person, and hold onto that unwillingness to forgive.
 Now, just observe what emotions are there.
 Anger, resentment, sadness?
 Also notice how you are holding your body right now, is it tense anywhere or feeling heavy?
 Now bring awareness to your thoughts; are they hateful and spiteful thoughts?”

 Experience how it feels to hold onto this grudge so tightly.
-Is there an effect on your body, for instance a heaviness in your chest or head?
+Is there an effect on your body; for instance, heaviness in your chest or head?
 Do you avoid certain places or situations because the person might be there?
 Do you look for reasons to tell yourself that you are better than that person?
 Even worse, do you constantly ruminate about how you can get revenge?
 Think about the physical and mental effort that you are investing and ask yourself: “Who is really suffering here?”
 Can you imagine the effect this will have if you carry it over weeks, months, even years?
 This mental stress could be related to future physical illness.

 It’s hard to know where to start the road to forgiveness, but it can help to:

 When appropriate, tell the other person about your feelings.
-If not in person, then in written form.
-Sometimes, writing a letter can give us time to sort out our thoughts, and reading it without you present allows the other to have time to think about their response.
+If not in person, then try it in written form.
+Sometimes, writing a letter can give us time to sort out our thoughts.
+If they read it without you present first, it can give them time to think about their response.

-Set boundaries.
-Tell the other person what is acceptable behaviour, and what is not.
+Tell the other person what is acceptable to you, and what is not.
 For example, if your mother is interfering with how you discipline your children, let her know rather than holding your feelings inside.
 You may be worried about hurting her, but if said in a kind but firm manner, she may help her to get over any hurt feelings.
 For example, try saying, “I really respect your opinion because you are a great mother, but I’ve got to parent my kids in a way that feels right to me.”

 Some are reluctant to forgive because they think that it means they are saying the hurtful act was acceptable.
 This is not necessarily so.
 More important, it can mean releasing feelings of anger, blame, resentment or vengeance on another person or yourself.
-However, one of the most powerful quotes that truly captures the essence of forgiveness is one said by Lily Tomlin:
+One of the most powerful quotes that truly captures the essence of forgiveness was said by Lily Tomlin:

 “Forgiveness means giving up all hope for a better past.”

-Looking at the act of forgiveness in this manner thus provides us with the hope of a better present and future, and frees us from past hurts.
+Looking at the act of forgiveness in this manner provides us with the hope of a better present and future, and frees us from past hurts.
 But it is not something that is just handed to us.
-We must work towards forgiveness and truly desire it in our hearts.
+We must work toward forgiveness and truly desire it in our hearts.